esumitra/2022-fall-cscie88c/README.md

-## Programming in Scala for Big Data Systems, Spring 2022
+## Programming in Scala for Big Data Systems, Fall 2022
-Scala Project for Harvard Extension course CSCI-E88C, Spring, 2022.
-See https://courses.dce.harvard.edu/?details&srcdb=202202&crn=26278 for more details.
+Scala Project for Harvard Extension course CSCI E-88C, Fall, 2022.
+See https://courses.dce.harvard.edu/?details&srcdb=202301&crn=16769 for more details.

 The project requires Java 8 or Java 11, Scala 2.13 and sbt 1.5.2+ environment to run.